ionmadrazo/VikiWiki/README.md

 ### Dataset contents
 The dataset contains corpora in two difficulty levels (Vikidia articles are considered to be simpler than Wikipedia articles) and 6 languages (English, Spanish, French, Italian, Catalan, and Basque).
+Each level and language contains 448 articles.